 This rebranding approach has worked before.
 Few people in the United States ate the scary-sounding Patagonian Toothfish until marketers renamed it Chilean Sea Bass.
 It became so popular that over-fishing is now a problem.
 So why not Shanghai Bass?

-Branding Strategy Insider has another fish rebranding post here.
+Branding Strategy Insider has another example of fish rebranding here.

 The Blake Project Can Help: The Brand Positioning Workshop